jared-richard-clarke/student/notes/pratt-parser/parsing.md

 ## Expression

-The core of Pratt's technique is the `expression` function.
-It takes a right binding power that controls how aggressively it binds to tokens on its right.
-The process is recursive because `nud` and `led` can call `expression`.
+> "`expression` calls the `nud` method of the token...Then as long as the right binding power is less than
+> the left binding power of the next token, the `led` method is invoked on the following token."
+>
+> — Douglas Crockford

 ### JavaScript ( Crockford )